Tetris effect: Neuroplasticity and working memory

-The occurrence of this phenomenon can be elucidated by the neuroplasticity exhibited in the human brain, particularly in the context of Baddeley's model of working memory, also known as visuospatial working memory (WM).
-When individuals play Tetris for prolonged periods of time, their brains become highly tuned to recognising and processing the distinctive shapes and patterns of the game.
-This in turn can lead to these patterns appearing in the mind's eyes when not actively playing.
+The Tetris effect demonstrates the brain's neuroplasticity, particularly in the context of Baddeley's model of working memory, also known as visuospatial working memory (WM).
+When people play Tetris for prolonged periods, their brains become highly attuned to its distinctive shapes and patterns.
+This in turn can lead to these patterns appearing in the mind's eye when not actively playing.

 When playing Tetris, the human brain engages in tasks requiring constant manipulation and organisation of visual stimuli.
 This process consumes cognitive resources within the WM as a significant portion of resources are allocated to tasks such as imagining how an object will rotate while maintaining a mental representation of the configuration of the board.
 With repeated exposure to Tetris, the brain begins to adapt to the increased demand for WM resources such as attention from the central executive, facilitating their ability to selectively focus on pertinent information whilst disregarding irrelevant stimuli.
 This adaptation is a form of neuroplasticity, where the brain reorganizes its structure and function in response to this experience, making it more efficient at allocating WM resources.
 Studies have shown that when individuals perform a mental rotation task, there was activation in their frontal cortex, their premotor cortex and their middle frontal gyrus.
 This data is consistent with the hypothesis that mental rotation engages cortical areas involved in tracking moving objects and encoding spatial relations; all of which contribute to working memory processes.
 In turn, this activity stimulates the neurons and synaptic connections involved in visuospatial processing, strengthening them over time.
 This has been furthered by studies using neuroimaging techniques such as functional magnetic resonance imaging to show how continuous Tetris game play leads to an increase in cortical thickness.
 A study by Haier et al. found that after three months of playing Tetris, participants showed relatively thicker cortexes in the Brodmann area 6 which plays a role in the planning of complex, coordinated movements; demonstrating how the brain undergoes plastic changes to accommodate the demands of the task.
 As the brain is more attuned to detecting and encoding patterns similar to those encountered during gameplay, there may be involuntary retrieval of Tetris-related images in everyday life.